1EdTech Glossary of Terms

 WAI – Web Accessibility Initiative within the W3C.

 Web Services Description Language — WSDL is an XML format for describing network services as a set of endpoints operating on messages containing either document-oriented or procedure-oriented information.
 The operations and messages are described abstractly and then bound to a concrete network protocol and message format to define an endpoint.
 Related concrete endpoints are combined into abstract endpoints (services).
 WSDL is extensible to allow the description of endpoints and their messages regardless of what message formats or network protocols are used to communicate.
 The binding used, primarily, is WSDL in conjunction with SOAP 1.1, HTTP, and MIME.
 The 1EdTech standards that have services expressed using WSDL are Learning Information Services (LIS) and Resource List Interoperability (RLI).

 WSDL — WSDL is the abbreviation for Web Services Description Language.

 XML Schema Definition — XML Schema Definition is a World Wide Web Consortium recommendation that specifies how to describe the elements in an XML document formally.
 An XSD is used to verify that the content of an instance adheres to the definitions established for that object.
-IMS creates XSDs for those standards that will use XML as the data exchange format.
+1EdTech creates XSDs for those standards that will use XML as the data exchange format.
 These XSDs are used as part of the conformance and certification testing process.
-The IMS standards that use XML/XSD include Metadata, Common Cartridge, QTI/APIP, and OpenVideo.
+The 1EdTech standards that use XML/XSD include Metadata, Common Cartridge, QTI/APIP, and OpenVideo Metadata.